Sisterakas

 Sisterakas is a 2012 Filipino comedy parody film produced by Star Cinema and Viva Films and selected as one of the eight official entries to the 2012 Metro Manila Film Festival.
+The film was directed by Wenn V. Deramas and stars an ensemble cast including Ai-Ai delas Alas, Vice Ganda and Kris Aquino, alongside Kathryn Bernardo, Daniel Padilla, Tirso Cruz III, Epi Quizon, DJ Durano, Gloria Diaz and Xyriel Manabat in their supporting roles.
 The film was released nationwide in theaters on December 25, 2012.
-The film was directed by Wenn V. Deramas and stars an ensemble cast including Ai-Ai delas Alas, Vice Ganda and Kris Aquino, alongside with Kathryn Bernardo, Daniel Padilla, Tirso Cruz III, Epi Quizon, DJ Durano, Gloria Diaz and Xyriel Manabat in their supporting roles.
-This is Aquino's first collaboration with VIVA Films.

 The film broke box-office records in the Philippines upon its nationwide release in theaters.
-It now holds the title of the 3rd highest-grossing Filipino film of all time domestically.
+It is one of the highest grossing Filipino film of all time domestically.